f5devcentral/xcwaapdemoguide/README.rst

 .. figure:: assets/waf_detection_custom.png

 Select **Custom** attack type in the drop-down menu and proceed to specifying **Disabled Attack Types**.
 Select **Command Execution** attack type.
-Command execution is an attack against web applications that aims at the Operating system commands to gain access to it.
+Command execution is an attack against web applications that targets Operating System commands to gain access to it.

 .. figure:: assets/waf_attack_types.png